 Your audience needs to be focused enough to target efficiently but big enough to ensure adequate reach.
 Go too small, and your ads won’t get delivered.
 Go too broad, and you’re likely to waste your ad spend delivering your message to irrelevant audiences.
 There’s a sweet spot when it comes to audience size, so keep that in mind as you augment the scope of your campaign.

 The Tunnl Audience Explorer, Advanced Search, and Audience Builder tools make it easy to tell how large your audience will be.
 Once you’ve selected an audience and the geography you want to focus on, you’ll see an estimated audience count.
-If it’s too small, use the Audience Builder or free Advanced Search features to union or overlap other locations or audiences.
+If it’s too small, use the Audience Builder to union or overlap other locations, issues, interests, or behaviors.
 If it’s too broad, implement exclusions to tighten up your audience count.

 Step 5: Analyze local influence